-You will be asked to complete a form giving or denying consent for images of your child to be taken and used for school displays, the school website, on promotional materials e.g. the school prospectus and for external media e.g. local newspaper coverage.
+You will be asked to complete a form giving or denying consent for images of your child to be taken and used for school displays, the school website, on promotional materials and for external media e.g. local newspaper coverage.